-The council is doing everything it can to provide extra support for its residents so we can help and protect the extremely vulnerable, the vulnerable and those who need our help during the Coronavirus (COVID-19) pandemic.
+The council is doing everything it can to provide extra support for its residents so we can help and protect those who need our help during the Coronavirus (COVID-19) pandemic.

 We have included step by step processes with information, advice and services.
 Please follow these steps in order to see the support that is available to you.
 This information is provided at a time where there is constant change and the services suggested below may vary.

 If you have previously registered as clinically extremely vulnerable (CEV) with the National Shielding Support Service (NSSS) and their priority online supermarket delivery service, you can still access this service until 21 June 2021.